vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Experiments

-\paragraph{Effective Receptive Field (ERF)} The ERF quantifies how much of the input image effectively contributes to an output activation, revealing how models capture LRD beyond their theoretical receptive field~\cite{luo2016understanding}.
-We compare ResNet-50, BotNet, and vGamba after training under identical settings.

-As shown in Fig.~\ref{fig:erf}, ResNet-50 exhibits local ERFs, indicating CNNs primarily capture nearby spatial context.
-BotNet shows global receptive coverage due to its attention mechanism, while vGamba achieves comparable global context with better efficiency through its SSM-based design.
-ERFs remain local in layers 0–3 but become global in layer 4, validating our replacement of the final bottleneck with the Gamba cell for efficient LRD modeling.
+quantifies how much of the input image effectively contributes to an output activation, revealing how models capture LRD beyond their theoretical receptive field~\cite{luo2016understanding}.
+We compare ResNet-50, BoTNet, and vGamba under identical settings (see Appendix A.2 for implementation details).
+As shown in Fig.~\ref{fig:erf}, ResNet-50 exhibits local ERFs, while BoTNet achieves global coverage via attention and vGamba attains comparable global context more efficiently through its SSM-based design.
+ERFs remain local in layers 0--3 but expand globally in layer 4, validating the Gamba cell placement for efficient LRD modeling.